Class Action Settlements in Progress

 WesTower Communications — Case brought by a former hourly field employee of WesTower Communications, Inc. alleging employees were not paid for time required to travel to a loading yard, load materials, tools and equipment and travel to an assigned location to begin the work of constructing and/or maintaining the cellular towers.

-Cohelan Khoury & Singer has obtained class settlements for over 650,000 employees and consumers against numerous companies and entities.
+Cohelan Khoury & Singer has obtained class settlements for employees and consumers against numerous companies and entities.
 Examples include:

 - Joe's Crab Shack